 Yes, coverage of some professional liability exposures is available under the commercial general liability (CGL) policy, depending on how the policy is modified by endorsements.
 Unfortunately, many insurance professionals offering insurance and risk management services to contractors are still not sure about the differences between the various alternatives available to their clients for professional liability under the CGL policy.

-There are vast differences between the CGL and a common contractors professional liability (CPrL) policy, such as:
+There are vast differences between the CGL and a common contractors professional liability (CPrL) policy, such as the following.

 With that said, it is important to understand how these differences influence organizations to purchase CPrL in addition to the CGL.
 One of the prominent benefits is the difference in covered damages.
 The CPrL provides broad coverage for damages—defined differently by each insurer but generally defined as a monetary judgment, award, or settlement of compensatory damages and where allowable by law, punitive damages; whereas the CGL is much more restrictive.
 The CGL provides coverage only if bodily injury or property damage occurs.
 Keeping it simple, economic damages, such as acceleration costs, delay damages, cost for remedial design, reconstruction, and the like arising out of professional services performed by or on behalf of the named insured would not be a covered loss under the CGL but would be covered under the CPrL.